Skip to main content

 3. Stress physiology.
 I help you map your "accelerators" and "brakes."
 Sometimes the best aphrodisiac is fixing your sleep and lowering your evening cortisol curve.

 4. Body composition.
 Visceral fat (the deep belly fat around organs) converts testosterone into estrogen in men and worsens insulin resistance in both sexes.
-Resistance training and protein-forward eating shift this fast.
+Resistance training and protein-forward eating change this fast.

 When Should I See a Doctor for Low Libido?